-NOTE: When only one DNAI and corresponding routing profile ID(s) and the Indication for EAS Relocation are available, the presented DNAI is the target DNAI as defined in clause 6.3.7 of TS 23.548 [74].
+NOTE 1: When only one DNAI and corresponding routing profile ID(s) and the Indication for EAS Relocation are available, the presented DNAI is the target DNAI as defined in clause 6.3.7 of TS 23.548 [74].

+NOTE 2: The following cannot be used by AFs in VPLMN influencing traffic on Home Routed PDU sessions:

+- External Group Identifier;

+- External Subscriber Category.

 Outputs, Required: Operation execution result indication.